Learning to Read to Read to Learn. Myth or Reality?by Becton Loveless

 Foundational reading instruction should continue from 4th through 8th grade with additional focus on reading comprehension within diverse content areas and disciplines.
 The following tips and strategies will help develop readers who are prepared to succeed in high school, college and beyond.

 - Help students learn word parts, including roots, stems, prefixes, and suffixes.
 Teaching students how word parts fit together to form multi-syllabic words is one of the most effective methods for helping middle and high-school age students build their vocabulary.
 Helping students learn how to decode multisyllabic words and increase their vocabulary improves reading comprehension.

 - Setting a purpose for reading is just as important for middle school and high school students as it is for elementary students.
 It helps students activate prior knowledge and utilize text structures.
 It also motivates students to focus on the meaning of the text.
 Setting a purpose for reading can be particularly beneficial for high school students who struggle with textbook reading.

 - Knowledge speeds and strengthens reading comprehension.
 Any methods that teachers can use to build background and activate prior knowledge will help improve students their reading fluency and comprehension.
 Background knowledge, or prior knowledge, is so essential to reading comprehension because it helps students make sense of new information.

 - Make sure students understand how the structure and parts of textbooks work.
 Being able to navigate a textbook effectively enhances students' reading comprehension and ability to understand material found in textbooks and content areas.

 - Teach students proven reading comprehension strategies including predicting, questioning, retelling, synthesizing, summarizing, self-monitoring, rereading, close reading, and thinking aloud.
-By the time students get to high school many teachers mistaken believe that students have a good grasp on these reading comprehension strategies.
+By the time students get to high school many teachers mistakenly believe that students have a good grasp on these reading comprehension strategies.
 Research says otherwise.

 - Introduce students to the different types of literary genres including epic, drama, tragedy, comedy, biography, mystery, nonfiction, fiction, etc and teach them the structure and elements of each.